masasam/emacs-easy-hugo/README.md

 	M-x easy-hugo

-You can manage blogs on easy-hugo-mode screen.
+You can manage blogs on easy-hugo-mode.

 ![easy-hugo-mode](image/easy-hugo-mode.png)